-Explicit, or direct, instruction is a teacher-led teaching method.
-The way it works is that the educator gives clear, guided instructions to students from the front of the classroom.
-This teaching strategy works best for development of particular skills, and not necessarily those that require experimentation.
+Explicit, or direct instruction, is a teacher-led teaching method.
+The way it works is that the educator gives clear, guided instructions to students from the front of the classroom or lecture hall.
+This teaching strategy works best for development of particular skills and not necessarily those that require experimentation.

 How does explicit teaching work?

 When you adopt explicit teaching practices, you are clearly showing your students what to do and how to do it.
 You are not relying on students to construct this information for themselves.

 There are several steps to explicit instruction teaching: